Teeth Cleaning Las Vegas

-Having braces and cleaning your teeth is very difficult that is why it is even more important to follow the instructions of proper brushing and flossing during your orthodontic treatment.
-The gums may become puffy, red and with bleeding if you don’t properly clean your teeth and braces.
+Having braces and cleaning your teeth is very difficult which is why it’s even more important to follow the instructions of proper brushing and flossing during your orthodontic treatment.
+The gums may become puffy, red and bleed if you don’t properly clean your teeth and braces.
 Your orthodontist will not be happy to see this and may stop your treatment until your gums are back to a more healthy state.

 Should I Brush Hard or Soft to Clean My Teeth?